 Yes, this includes the use by Babson departments, groups, and registered student organizations in the ordinary course of conducting Babson business, provided they make no changes to the design or approved colors of Babson’s trademarks and adhere to the logo use guidelines.

 Examples include the use of unmodified Babson trademarks on stationery, business cards, reports, brochures, flyers, signage, advertising, webpages, and similar materials, as well as materials used in academic courses.
-Another exception is the use of the Babson name or trademarks in connection with news reporting and other fair uses that do not undermine Babson’s rights to its trademarks.
+Other exceptions include the use of the Babson name or trademarks in connection with news reporting and other fair uses that do not undermine Babson’s rights to its trademarks.

 Who is responsible for the program?

-Cheryl Robock, Director, Creative Services is responsible for the Licensing Program at Babson College.
+Cheryl Robock, Director, Creative Services oversees the Licensing Program at Babson College.

 Director, Creative Services